aptyp67/protex-ai-c/README.md

 ## How to Use

-1. **Upload an Image**: Click the "Upload Image" button and select an image from your device.
+1. **Upload an Image**: Click the "Upload Image" button and select an image from your device, or drag and drop an image onto the application.

 2. **Choose an Annotation Mode**:

    - **Polygon**: Click multiple points on the image to create a polygon.
-To complete the polygon, click near the first point.
+To complete the polygon, click near the first point or press the Enter key.
    - **Arrow**: Click to set the starting point, then click again to set the end point and create the arrow.
    - **Select**: Click on annotations or their control points to select and edit them.